TN 13 (12-24)

 At least 75 days before the hearing, the agency mails or gives by personal service a notice to all of the parties to the hearing, who have not waived the right in writing to receive notice, a notice that includes the following information.
 At least 20 days before the amended or supplemental hearing, the agency will mail or serve the notice for the amended or supplemental hearing.

-• The time and place of the hearing
+• The time and, for in person and agency video appearances, place of the hearing

 • A statement of the specific issues to be decided